strongloop/loopback-example-database/README.md

+##Overview

 This module demonstrates using various [LoopBack](http://loopback.io) database connectors.
-Each branch in this repository contains a prebuilt configuration for a specific connector.
+Each branch in the repository contains a prebuilt configuration for a specific connector.

 |Connector Name|Branch Name|
 |--------------|-----------|